ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 {base64url-encoded-bytes-digest}
 ~~~

-Note that because this identifier is computed over the unprotected header of the Signed Statement, any changes to the unprotected header, such as changing the order of the unprotected header map key value pairs, adding additional receipts, or adding additional proofs to a receipt, will change the identifier of a transparent statement.
+Note that because this identifier is computed over the unprotected header of the Signed Statement, any changes to the unprotected header, such as changing the order of the unprotected header map key value pairs, adding additional Receipts, or adding additional proofs to a Receipt, will change the identifier of a transparent statement.

-Note that because this identifier is computed over the signatures of the signed statement and signatures in each receipt, any canonicalization of the signatures after the fact will produce a distinct identifier.
+Note that because this identifier is computed over the signatures of the signed statement and signatures in each Receipt, any canonicalization of the signatures after the fact will produce a distinct identifier.

 ## Statements